wp-plugins/emc2-popup-disclaimer/readme.txt

 == Frequently Asked Questions ==

+= My Cufon styles aren't showing in the popup =

+You can add your own callback function for the Fancybox call in /wp-content/plugins/emc2-popup-disclaimer/js/emc2pdc.js in the .fancybox() call:
+[?php 'onComplete': function(){ Cufon.refresh(); } ?]

-= I'm having trouble =
+= Are you available for help? =
+I might be able to help you - it totally depends on my schedule and workload.
 Send me an email! hello@emc2innovation.com.
 You could also post here on the forums.

+If you want to jump the gun, make me a temporary user (with that email up there) and I will be more inclined to give you a hand.
+In return for my help, all I ask for is a rating! :)

 == Screenshots ==

-1. Dashboard view with themed widget.
+1. Dashboard view with settings.
-2. Settings page with demo server and first video expanded.
+2. Initial page view with popup display.

 == Changelog ==

 = 1.0 =
 * Helloooooo World.

+= 1.1 =
+* Fixed post display selection input
+* Added screenshots
+* Set up demo site: http://popup.emc2innovation.com
+* Admin styles